Unified Removal of Raindrops and Reflections: A New Benchmark and A Novel Pipeline: Introduction

 Trying to address these challenges, we first set up an image acquisition platform to collect corresponding data for addressing the UR$^3$ task.
 We collect a substantial number of image pairs to constitute our \textbf{R}ain\textbf{D}rop and \textbf{R}e\textbf{F}lection (RDRF) dataset.
 Within each pair, one features a clean image and the other is a degraded image containing both raindrops and reflections. \hzw{To the best of our knowledge, RDRF is the first real-shot dataset with raindrop-reflection composite degradation.} We hope RDRF dataset can contribute to the advancement and development of the UR$^3$ task, and benefit the entire community.

-Then, by leveraging the powerful generative prior, we design a novel multi-condition-controlled diffusion framework (\ie, DiffUR$^3$) to jointly remove both kinds of degradations. \hzw{To the best of our knowledge, DiffUR$^3$ is the first pipeline for the UR$^3$ task, which contains several target designs.
+\camera{Then, we focus on proposing a qualified baseline for this new UR$^3$ task.} By leveraging the powerful generative prior, we design \camera{an effective} multi-condition-controlled diffusion framework (\ie, DiffUR$^3$) to jointly remove both kinds of degradations. \hzw{To the best of our knowledge, DiffUR$^3$ is the first pipeline for the UR$^3$ task, which contains several target designs.
 (1) A Modulate\&Gate module is proposed to step-wisely align each condition with the noisy latent and adaptively select the effective components in the latent space.
 This simple yet effective module can enhance the control signals by modulating and mining the condition latents.
 (2) We train an additional Fidelity Encoder to correct the distortions caused by the compression operation in the VAE encoder. }